 All waste collection shall occur during the following time-period:

 - Between 7:00am and 8:00pm, Monday to Friday; and - Between 9:00am and 8:00pm, Weekends and Public Holidays.

-Further to the above, waste collection shall occur outside of the childcare centre's operating hours.
+Further to the above, waste collection shall be scheduled to occur between 11am and 3pm on weekdays.